Council fined £6 million after deaths and injuries on guided busway

 Parts of the busway route have a busy pathway alongside it, and originally there was no fence to separate cyclists and pedestrians from the busway.

-Pedestrians Jennifer Taylor, 81, 52-year-old Kathleen Pitts, and cyclist Steven Moir, 50, all died in separate incidents on the transport link.
+Pedestrians Jennifer Taylor, 81, Kathleen Pitts, 52, and cyclist Steven Moir, 50, all died in separate incidents on the transport link.

 The judge, giving his sentence at Cambridge Crown Court on Wednesday, said: “I acknowledge the financial challenges that face the defendant, I don’t underestimate that.”